 Love From Mim: Discovering awesome plugins that save time – such as Duplicate Post or Bottom of Every Post – those ones changed my blogging life and I wish I’d known about them from the start!

 Brummy Mummy of 2: I didn’t know for a good 18 months that you could schedule posts or tweets.
-So I used to sit there during the day and tweet posts every few hours and always had to make sure that I was by my computer when I wanted a post to go live.
+So I used to sit there during the day and tweet posts every few hours.
+I always had to make sure that I was by my computer when I wanted a post to go live.
 Lets just say?
 TweetDeck?
 May have saved my marriage!

 Absolutely Prabulous: I’ve started getting into the habit of taking a screenshot of my latest post featured image and sharing it on Instagram with a little comment and obviously relevant hashtags and placing the link in the bio.
 I’ve actually had traffic to my site from it from people who aren’t necessarily following me on my other social media channels.